No Mow May

 Have you considered adopting a grass verge to help nature?

 Highway verges are a valuable resource for wildlife and biodiversity.
-Ask your parish or town council to develop wildflower areas on highway verges in your local area.
+Ask your parish or town council to support the development of wildflower areas on highway verges in your local area.
 An application needs to be submitted to Warwickshire County Council.